 Stop in DeVries Co 1887 for souvenirs, upscale food products, and candy and the Detroit Cheese Co. for one of the best selection of artisan cheeses I’ve seen in the entire country.

-During our visit, Taylor and I had the pleasure of touring Bert’s Entertainment and meeting Bert himself.
+During our visit, Taylor and I enjoyed touring Bert’s Entertainment and meeting Bert himself.
 This multi-purpose venue boasts a soul food restaurant, jazz bar, and performance hall.
 The coolest indoor murals in the city are here.

 Day 1: Saturday Late Afternoon

 Afterward, you may need to go back to the hotel for a quick rest and recharge of your electronics.
-If a break isn’t necessary, you can visit the GM world headquarters building on the Detroit waterfront at the Renaissance Center.
+If a break isn’t necessary, you can visit the GM world headquarters building on the Renaissance Center’s Detroit waterfront.
 Nearby is the lively MGM Grand Hotel and Casino, a great place to test your luck at the slot machines and table games.